DinoDocs-321/dino-docs/README.md

 docker-compose up
 `

 ## Accessing the Application

-After setting up either with a virtual environment or Docker, you can access the application at `http://localhost:3000` (or the port specified by the React app).
+After setting up either with a virtual environment or Docker, you can access the application at `http://localhost:3000` (or the port specified by the app).

 ## File Structure